rob-myers/rob-myers.github.io/README.md

 - cleanup demo-1 worker
 - redo navigation i.e. new component where can specify filled rectangles and inset borders are computed and shown
+- hookup redux and redux-persist to nav worker
 - store as branch `redo-navigation`.

 - implement tab completion